-- 1. Flip up and then grasp the power supply handle. - 2.
-Press the retaining clip on the right side of the power supply unit in the direction indicated. - 3.
-Pull out the power supply unit using the handle. - Insert the replacement power supply unit firmly into the chassis.
-Connect the AC power cord to the replacement power supply. - 5.
-Repeat steps 1-4 for replacement of the second power supply.
+- 1. Flip and then grasp the power supply handle. - 2.
+Press the retaining clip on the top side of the power supply in the direction indicated. - 3.
+Pull out the power supply using the handle. - Insert the replacement power supply firmly into the chassis.
+Connect the AC power cord to the replacement power supply.